 An autonomous community of self-supporting peers in recovery from addiction

-Peer Recovery Community
+NCARR Certified Recovery Community

-sunset beach baptismAddiction, at heart, is an illness of the human spirit.
+Addiction, at heart, is an illness of the human spirit.
 No single treatment approach has proven entirely effective.
 It’s an unsatisfied urge for something elusive.
 Thirsty people eventually drink.
 We find the solution involves an authentic experience unique to each individual.
 It’s an inside job.
 Recovery is a personal adventure and our approach is to provide an environment favorable to spiritual growth.
 We must, in effect, address the things in ourselves which have been blocking us.
 Quite simply, an awakened spirit doesn’t need a drink.

-Cookie-cutter treatment is a possible barrier to spiritual progress.
-The popularity of the uncompensated work force model represents the materialistic nature of today’s one-size-fits-all program.
-Unfortunately, advanced cases of addiction respond poorly to the canned approach regardless of merit.
-The popularity of generic curriculum and impersonal dogma offer a one dimensional response to a complex challenge.
-Having no personal experience with the problem, many seek to moralize or peddle in academic theories about the solution.
 In contrast, we believe that cases of chronic addiction represent an individualized strain of a personal illness that’s developed resistance to medication and therapy.
 The substance-based symptom hides a person-based sickness that’s seldom understood and rarely addressed.
-Recurring bursts of “clean time” ranging from mere months to a year or more is often the natural progression of a cyclical illness.
-Advertised success rates are smoke and mirrors.
-Substance abuse is the symptom and relapse is the result of treating symptoms.
+Recovery occurs when an individual who has suffered alone with the condition is exposed to another who’s found Power to conquer the same challenge.
+Recurring bursts of “clean time” ranging from mere months to a year or more are often the natural progression of a cyclical illness.
+Success rates are notoriously misleading and diminish rapidly with time.
+If substance abuse is the symptom, then relapse is the result of blaming the substance and treating the symptom.

 Recovery, we’ve found, is a by-product of spiritual living.
 In short, we believe our Creator seeks a conscious contact with each and every one of us.
 This was the function of the original twelve steps.
-Not something we believe, but something we fully experience.
-Our staff encourage something other than an interest in therapy or doctrine, we seek to initiate a personal relationship with God through sustained action.
+Not something we profess, but something we experience.
+Our staff encourage something other than an interest in theory or doctrine, we seek to initiate a personal relationship with God through sustained action.
 It’s a thoroughly different approach.
 This is not another short term, look-alike recovery course on religion.
 It’s a rare opportunity for practical application.
-There are no workbooks, academics or graduations.
+There are no workbooks, lectures or graduations.
 Only a spiritual awakening as the result of the process.
 We know this involves action and more action.
 In fact we’re steadily more convinced, faith without works is dead.

 Addiction, Relapse and the Mystery of Recovery